 WHERE ARE YOU FROM?

-I was born and raised in Ontario, Canada., and currently live in Sugar Land, Texas.
+I was born and raised in Ontario, Canada., and currently live in Texas.
 It's quite a climate change, while I miss the white Christmases, I do love being closer to the Southern beaches.

 WHAT CREDENTIALS DO YOU HAVE AS A MONTESSORI EXPERTISE?

 I majored in Journalism and Minored in English Literature in College and shortly after that I became a certified Early Childhood Montessori Directress.
 I have been part of Southampton Montessori School for 10+ years and have built and staged two brand new classrooms.
 I am a digital and activity creator for a Montessori environment.
-At home, I practice Montessori methods and approach my children with the same grace and courtesy as I would in the classroom.
+At home, I practice Montessori methods and approach with my children fostering the same grace and courtesy as I would in the classroom.

 WHAT IS THE STORY BEHIND YOUR BLOGGER BEGINNING?